-RTAR 1728 - "Development of a Model for the Prediction of oil/refrigerant mixture Properties of Low GWP Refrigerants and Synthetic Oils".
+RTAR 1728 “Development of a Model for Prediction of Oil/Refrigerant Mixture Properties of Low GWP Refrigerants and Synthetic Oils” – Steve Kujak

-4. Preferential solubility of High Glide Blends in lubricating oils.
-Safety and Performance.
+Preferential solubility of High Glide Blends in Lubricants – Safety and Performance – Oliver Newton

 ASHRAE writes standards for the purpose of establishing consensus for: 1) methods of test for use in commerce and 2) performance criteria for use as facilitators with which to guide the industry.
 ASHRAE publishes the following three types of voluntary consensus standards: Method of Measurement or Test (MOT), Standard Design and Standard Practice.
 ASHRAE does not write rating standards unless a suitable rating standard will not otherwise be available.
 ASHRAE is accredited by the American National Standards Institute (ANSI) and follows ANSI's requirements for due process and standards development.
 Standards may be purchased at the ASHRAE Bookstore.